By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 628|Page: 1|4 min read

 Samsara literally means "wandering-on."
-Many people think of it as the Buddhist name for the place where we currently live — the place we leave when we go to nibbana.
-But in the early Buddhist texts, it's the answer, not to the question, "Where are we?" but to the question, "What are we doing?"
+Many people think of it as the Buddhist name for the place where we currently live—the place we leave when we go to nibbana.
+However, in the early Buddhist texts, it answers not the question, "Where are we?" but "What are we doing?"
 Instead of a place, it's a process: the tendency to keep creating worlds and then moving into them.
 As one world falls apart, you create another one and go there.
-At the same time, you bump into other people who are creating their own worlds, too.
+At the same time, you bump into other people who are creating their own worlds too (Bhikkhu, 1997).

 The play and creativity in the process can sometimes be enjoyable.
 In fact, it would be perfectly innocuous if it didn't entail so much suffering.
-The worlds we create keep caving in and killing us.
-Moving into a new world requires effort: not only the pains and risks of taking birth, but also the hard knocks — mental and physical — that come from going through childhood into adulthood, over and over again.
+The worlds we create keep caving in and causing us distress.
+Moving into a new world requires effort: not only the pains and risks of taking birth but also the hard knocks—mental and physical—that come from going through childhood into adulthood, over and over again.
 The Buddha once asked his monks, "Which do you think is greater: the water in the oceans or the tears you've shed while wandering on?"
 His answer: the tears.
-Think of that the next time you gaze at the ocean or play in its waves.
+Think of that the next time you gaze at the ocean or play in its waves (Thanissaro, 2000).

 In addition to creating suffering for ourselves, the worlds we create feed off the worlds of others, just as theirs feed off ours.
-In some cases the feeding may be mutually enjoyable and beneficial, but even then the arrangement has to come to an end.
+In some cases, the feeding may be mutually enjoyable and beneficial, but even then, the arrangement has to come to an end.
 More typically, it causes harm to at least one side of the relationship, often to both.
-When you think of all the suffering that goes into keeping just one person clothed, fed, sheltered, and healthy — the suffering both for those who have to pay for these requisites, as well as those who have to labor or die in their production — you see how exploitative even the most rudimentary process of world-building can be.
+When you think of all the suffering that goes into keeping just one person clothed, fed, sheltered, and healthy—the suffering both for those who have to pay for these requisites, as well as those who have to labor or die in their production—you see how exploitative even the most rudimentary process of world-building can be.
+This cyclical nature of samsara emphasizes the interconnectedness of all beings, highlighting the moral imperative to seek liberation not just for oneself but for the collective well-being (Gethin, 1998).

 This is why the Buddha tried to find the way to stop samsara-ing.
-Once he had found it, he encouraged others to follow it, too.
-Because samsara-ing is something that each of us does, each of us has to stop it him or herself alone.
+Once he had found it, he encouraged others to follow it too.
+Because samsara-ing is something that each of us does, each of us has to stop it alone.
 If samsara were a place, it might seem selfish for one person to look for an escape, leaving others behind.
 But when you realize that it's a process, there's nothing selfish about stopping it at all.
 It's like giving up an addiction or an abusive habit.
 When you learn the skills needed to stop creating your own worlds of suffering, you can share those skills with others so that they can stop creating theirs.
-At the same time, you'll never have to feed off the worlds of others, so to that extent you're lightening their load as well.
+At the same time, you'll never have to feed off the worlds of others, so to that extent, you're lightening their load as well (Harvey, 2013).

 Browse our vast selection of original essay samples, each expertly formatted and styled